About Susan G. Komen® Orange County

 Komen Orange County is at the forefront of ensuring that life-saving breast health initiatives are accessible to all people in the community, regardless of their age or background.
 Each year, the Affiliate helps thousands of women and men with little or no health insurance receive breast health education, screening, treatment and support.

 Also, the Affiliate provides community grants for innovative projects in the areas of breast health and breast cancer education, outreach, screening, patient navigation and survivorship to help underserved populations in Orange County.
-In 2016, more than $870,000 in grants was awarded to 13 diverse, local organizations.
+In 2018, nearly $650,000 in grants will be awarded to 8 diverse, local organizations.

 Komen’s breast health and services are made possible through year-round fundraising efforts, including the Race for the Cure and Pink Tie Ball.
 The Affiliate is also bolstered by a dedicated network of volunteers that give their time and resources to help with fundraising, event planning, community events and initiatives as well as provide emotional support to those in treatment.